$20.00

 Information/Write-up

-By 1980, Cliff Edwards had firmly established himself as a thoughtful Canadian singer-songwriter capable of bridging soft rock, country, and folk traditions.
-Keep Me Hangin’ On, released by Boot Records, finds Edwards turning his gaze toward country-pop crossover territory, crafting a record that blends Nashville polish with the intimacy of his earlier solo works.
-It’s a relaxed but confident effort—polished in production yet rooted in storytelling and emotional directness.
+By 1980, Cliff Edwards had firmly established himself as a thoughtful Canadian singer-songwriter capable of bridging folk, country, and soft-rock traditions.
+What’s Forever For, released on Boot Records, finds Edwards leaning into country-pop crossover territory, crafting a record that blends Nashville polish with the intimacy of his earlier solo work.
+It is a relaxed but confident effort—polished in production yet rooted in storytelling and emotional directness.

-The album’s recording at Grant Avenue Studio in Hamilton, Ontario, brings an important regional dimension to the project.
-Co-founded by Daniel Lanois—who contributes electric guitar to “Better Late Than Never”—Grant Avenue was fast becoming a creative hub for roots-based Canadian artists.
-Its warm, analog sound is on full display here, aided by additional remixing at JMI Studios and mastering at Masterfonics in Nashville, which helps give the album a radio-ready finish without losing its Canadian character.
+Recorded primarily at Grant Avenue Studio in Hamilton, Ontario, the album carries an important regional connection.
+Co-founded by Daniel Lanois, Grant Avenue was emerging as a creative hub for roots-based Canadian artists at the dawn of the 1980s.
+Its warm, analog sound is evident throughout the record, complemented by additional remixing at JMI Studios and mastering at Masterfonics in Nashville, lending radio-ready clarity without sacrificing character.

 -Robert Williston